 If you have federal or private student loans to repay, don’t worry!
 Here are some smart tips to ease your personal finances and manage student loan debt better.
-If you need more guidance, connect with the Navy Federal Student Loan Center at 1-877-304-9302.
+If you need more guidance, connect with our student loan center, powered by LendKey, at 1-877-304-9302.
 We're here to help Monday through Friday, 8 am to 8 pm ET.

 - Understand grace periods.
 After getting your degree, you may have a 6- to 9-month grace period before you’re required to begin making full monthly payments.
 While that gap may seem like a break from responsibility, you’ll still accrue interest during it.
 Start making payments immediately to reduce the total interest you'll pay.